 We’ve found that transparently discussing four key dimensions helps to more fully uncover and reach agreement about the attributes of an eLearning or blended product.
 These dimensions include:

 Level of learning – How far does the learning experience need to go to create the needed change in performance?
 Level of Learning ties the learning outcome to the business goals, focusing on the Why that is the purpose of the training.
-For more about levels of learning, see this post.

 Level of interactivity – How much control will the learner have over their learning experience?
 The learners’ experience may range from being passive (where they are mainly receivers of information) to substantial control over their eLearning experience (immersive simulation).